-- After completing the assembly, please check the following. - Are there any parts left over? - → Review the assembly procedure and correct any errors. - Is the Clavinova clear of doors and other movable fixtures? - → Move the Clavinova to an appropriate location. - Does the Clavinova make a rattling noise when you shake it? - $\rightarrow$ Tighten all screws. - Does the pedal box rattle or give way when you step on the pedals? - → Turn the adjuster so that it is set firmly against the floor. - Are the pedal and power cords inserted securely into the sockets? - $\rightarrow$ Check the connection. - If the main unit creaks or is otherwise unsteady when you play on the keyboard, refer to the assembly diagrams and retighten all screws.
+■ After completing the assembly, please check the following.

+- Are there any parts left over? - → Review the assembly procedure and correct any errors. - Is the Clavinova clear of doors and other movable fixtures? - → Move the Clavinova to an appropriate location. - Does the Clavinova make a rattling noise when you shake it? - → Tighten all screws. - Are the pedal and power cords inserted securely into the sockets? - → Check the connection. - If the main unit creaks or is otherwise unsteady when you play on the keyboard, refer to the assembly diagrams and retighten all screws.